 Suppose you are running a website actively publishing content; setting up a once-every-day rule is good.
 Otherwise, you could increase the period.

-The next section will explain the image optimization options available in WP Fastest Cache.
+The following section will explain the image optimization options available in WP Fastest Cache.

 3) Image Optimization Options

 Image optimization is a premium feature of WP Fastest Cache.
-The speed will be affected when you add too many images to your blog posts.
-But with the right image optimization method, you can solve this issue.
+The speed of your blog will be affected when you add too many images to your posts.
+But with the correct image optimization method, you can solve this issue.

-You can optimize the available images with the WP Fastest Cache’s image optimization feature.
+You can optimize the available images with WP Fastest Cache’s image optimization feature.

 4) Exclude

-You can exclude certain pages, user agents, cookies, CSS, and JS from caching.
-The exclude section is the right place you can configure for these tasks.
+You can exclude specific pages, user agents, cookies, CSS, and JS from caching.
+The exclude section is the right place to configure for these tasks.

 By default, the WordPress login and admin pages are excluded from caching.
-If running an online store, you should exclude the cart and checkout pages from caching.
+When running an online store, it’s advisable to exclude the cart and checkout pages from caching.
 To exclude pages from caching, click the Add New Rule button.

 Similarly, you can also exclude

 from caching.
-It is a good way to improve the speed of a website.
-The next section will show you the CDN configuration options available on WP Fastest Cache.
+It is an effective method for improving a website’s speed.
+The following section will show you the CDN configuration options available on WP Fastest Cache.

 5) CDN Options